PedroCorreia23/C_Projects/README.md

 Steps to Run the Projects:

-1. 👯‍♂️ Clone this repository to your local machine.
+1. 👯‍♂️ Clone this repository to your local machine. git clone <your-repository-url>

-2.📂 Go to the directory of the project you want to run.

-🖥️ Compile the C file.
-If you're using GCC, here's how you can do it:

-🔄 Clone the repository
-git clone <repository-url>

-🗂️ Navigate to the project directory cd <project-directory>
+2. 🗂️ Navigate to the project directory cd <project-directory>

-🔨 Compile the project
+3. 🔨 Compile the project
    make

-🚀 Run the output file
+4. 🚀 Run the output file
-./<executable-file>
+   ./<your-executable-file>

 ✍️ Author
 That would be me, Zini!